 IV.
 False doctrine about where to place your bread.

 Place your bread on the grave of the righteous, but give none to sinners.
 (Tobit 4:17)

 "Place your bread on the grave of the righteous..."?
 That is foolish!
 For what?
 They're dead.
 They don't need it!
 Also, "...give none to sinners" is directly against Christ's words in Luke 6:30, "Give to everyone who asks of you," and Paul's words in Romans 12:20.

 This is a story about a woman named Judith, who, through her beauty, entices "the eyes of all the men who might see her" (Judith 10:4), and brings about a deliverance for the Jews.
 She ends up cutting off the head of the leader of an invading army, and this leads to the Jew's deliverance.

-The book begins with a historical error.
-The writer has Nebuchadnezzer as King over the Assyrians in Nineveh (Judith 1:1, 16; 2:1).
-Nebuchadnezzer was king over the Babylonians in Babylon.
+The book begins proclaiming a Nebuchadnezzer who was King over the Assyrians in Nineveh (Judith 1:1, 16; 2:1).
+The Nebuchadnezzer of the Bible was "king of Babylon" (Daniel 1:1).

 Additions To Esther

 First of all, the title is bad (please note Proverbs 30:5-6).
 Secondly, the "additions" talk about God several times over, and if you are familiar with Esther, this is one subject glaringly absent.